-Saving up so I was able to gather up some of the ever popular Mrs. Box’s for our Wedding Styling Kits was key for styling those beautiful rings.
+Saving up so I was able to gather up some of the ever popular boxes from The Mrs. Box for our Wedding Styling Kits was key for styling those beautiful rings.
 The boxes are timeless and truly elegant when you are styling for a wedding day.
 I believe that they tell the story from the beginning of the day as it incorporates all the colours and important keepsakes.
 Collecting a multitude of colours can be expensive.
 It’s best to gather the main colours that you see trending so that they can tie into any theme flawlessly.

 It’s all about the Ring